dubiousjim/dcron/crontab.markdown

 the editor specified by your EDITOR or VISUAL environment variable (or /usr/bin/vi) to edit the crontab.

+**crontab** doesn't provide the kinds of protections that programs like **visudo** do against syntax errors and simultaneous edits.
+Errors won't be detected until **crond** reads the crontab file.
+What **crontab** does is provide a mechanism for users who may not themselves have write privileges to the crontab folder to nonetheless install or edit their crontabs.
+It also notifies a running crond daemon of any changes to these files.

-Only users who belong to the same group as the **crontab** binary will be able to install crontabs.
-However it's possible for the superuser to install crontabs for users who don't have the privileges to install them themselves.
+Only users who belong to the same group as the **crontab** binary will be able to install or edit crontabs.
+However it'll be possible for the superuser to install crontabs even for users who don't have the privileges to install them themselves.
+(Even for users who don't have a login shell.)
 Only the superuser may use the -u or -c switches to specify a different user and/or crontab directory.

 The superuser also has his or her own per-user crontab, saved as /var/spool/cron/root.

 Unlike other cron daemons, this crond/crontab package doesn't try to do